 Service Areas – Nationwide Steam Ice Dam Removal Service Near You

-Call us at 1-800-ICE-DAMS if you have an ice dam on your roof – whether you live in Erie PA, Ohio, Greater Boston, the Twin Cities, or anywhere else in the lower 48.
+Call us at 1-800-ICE-DAMS if you have an ice dam on your roof and live in the lower 48.
 We are properly licensed, bonded, and insured.
 You can end the leaks with a phone call.

 Wherever in America it snows enough that you might get an ice dam on your roof, you can get a competent, experienced, and friendly Ice Dam Guy to remove the ice dam safely with steam.
 As the ice dam removal company with the best reviews, most news coverage, and a reputation for old-fashioned excellence and customer service, we get calls from across the USA.

-Arguably the ice dam capital of the USA, Minnesota is Ice Dam Guys’ home.
+Arguably the ice dam capital of the USA, Minnesota is Ice Dam Guys®’ home.
 We wouldn’t be in this business if we didn’t grow up in and live in a place with heavy-duty winters, where ice dams are a recurring problem in need of a safe solution.
-Our HQ is in the Twin Cities.
+Our HQ is in the Twin Cities, and most of us live in or very near Minneapolis & St. Paul.
 Most of our Ice Dam guys – including our owner, Joe Palumbo – are native Minnesotans.
 We’ve removed ice dams around here for nearly 20 years.
 We were the premier Twin Cities ice dam removal company before we became the most-trusted ice dam company across the rest of the US.
-Though we help homeowners wherever ice dams are a problem, we always have Ice Dam Guys a call away here in the Land of 10,000 Snow Storms.
+Though we help homeowners wherever ice dams are a problem, we always have Ice Dam Guys® a call away here in the Land of 10,000 Snow Storms.
 We’re the top-rated ice dam removal company in the US (just Google us), but we just happen to be right near you.

 We love the short trip across the river to help Wisconsin homeowners with ice dams.
-Pretty much every winter we’ve got ice dams in Minnesota, you’ve got them in Wisconsin, which means we send Ice Dam Guys over often.
-Two of our best Ice Dam Guys, Chad and Mark, are Wisconsinites.
-Many of our jobs have been in the Madison area, but we serve the entire state, including greater Milwaukee.
+Pretty much every winter we’ve got ice dams in Minnesota, you’ve got them in Wisconsin, which means we send Ice Dam Guys® over often.
+Two of our best Ice Dam Guys®, Chad and Mark, are Wisconsinites.
+Many of our jobs have been in the Madison area, but we serve the entire state, including greater Milwaukee and Eau Claire.

 We’ve gotten calls from Bismarck, Fargo, and other parts of North Dakota just up I-94 from us.